 With the creation of the research programme, WFOT is optimally positioned for developing and implementing a research institute during the WFOT Congress.
 The 1st WFOT Research Institute was hosted during the WFOT World Congress in South Africa, and featured innovative ways of knowing in occupational therapy research across continents.
 The institute will continue to promote the development of targeted research sessions that can enhance the awareness of methodological, philosophical and theoretical underpinnings of research in the profession.
 The institute will also provide an avenue for mentorship, networking and sharing amongst emerging and established scientists.

 The Thelma Cardwell Award was developed in 2002 (renaming a previously existing award created in 1980).
 The award seeks to support projects that will enhance the development of occupational therapy research.
-However, the uptake of the award (as reflected by a low number of applications among other factors) revealed that the message, scope and guidelines of the award required a review and re-launch.
-The Research programme reviewed the award and the first recipients of the revised and re-launched award were awarded pilot funding during the World Congress in South Africa.
-Whenever possible, WFOT’s Research programme will continue to launch the call for applications (every 2 years) and make this award a distinct and competitive pilot research project award.
+The Research programme reviewed the award in 2018 to emphasise research.
+The first recipients of the revised and re-launched award were awarded pilot funding during the World Congress in South Africa.
+Whenever possible, WFOT’s Research programme launches, reviews and evaluates applications (every 2 years), making it a distinct and competitive pilot research project award.

 Scoping of the ethics approval landscape for WFOT related research:

 WFOT Is ideally positioned to undertake data gathering and analysis for the purposes of programme evaluation, development and adequate global representation.
 In addition, international organisations as well as Member Organisations often request support from WFOT to undertake research.
-As such, this projects aimed at scoping the landscape of research ethics for international organisations like WFOT, and frame the process in light of the needs, and nature of the work carried out by the organisation.
+As such, this project is constantly scoping the landscape of research ethics for international organisations like WFOT, and framing the process in light of the needs, and nature of the work carried out by the organisation.
 The ethics statements and requirements for data collected in partnership with WFOT is available in the Authorship policy.